chmouel/tekton-asa-code/README.md

 It will install the git-clone task version 0.1 from https://github.com/tektoncd/catalog.

-It will discover the latest version of git-clone from https://github.com/tektoncd/catalog and applies it.
+It will discover the latest version of buildah from https://github.com/tektoncd/catalog and applies it.

 It will directly install the URL (this do not have to be a task it can be any remote URL).